platformio/platformio-docs/plus/debug-tools/iot-bus-jtag.rst

     - Test Data Out pin
   * - EN
     - RESET
-    - Connect this pin to the (active low) reset input of the target CPU
+    - Connect this pin to the (active low) reset input of the target CPU (EN for ESP32)

 .. begin_platforms